radkol/retail-store-discount/README.md

 Swagger is available for the API at [http://localhost:8080/swagger-ui.html#/](http://localhost:8080/swagger-ui.html#/)
 ![](doc/swagger.png)

-### Sample Data
+### Demo Data
+`LoadDemoData` class will load test users when the application starts.
-There are several pre-defined users that can be utilized to test random application of the discount rules Password is `secret` to all accounts.
+Password is `secret` to all accounts.
 Usernames are as follows:
 ```